jjavdev/jjavdev/README.md

 # 💫 About Me:
-Hi there, I'm Jhordam nice to meet you!<br>Like me be a development Web in TI industry<br>
+Hi there, I'm Jhordam nice to meet you!<br>Like me be a Software Developer in TI industry<br>

 ## 🌐 Socials: